 Earl Grey tea combines the natural flavors of true tea leaves with that of bergamot, a small citrus fruit that tastes similar to an orange.
 Most Earl Grey blends are infused with bergamot oil but some also incorporate dried pieces of bergamot rind.
 The most common tea base for Earl Grey is black, but other types such as green or oolong blends exist.
 In some Earl Grey blends other ingredients are included to vary flavor.
 For this recipe we recommend using our Earl Grey Starlight blend for additional vanilla flavor.

-- 1tbsp (1.5 tbsp for iced**) Earl Grey Starlight
+- 1 tablespoon (1.5 tablespoon for iced**) Earl Grey Starlight

-- 1tbsp Vanilla Simple Syrup or Bare Honey Vanilla Spreadable Honey
+- 1 tablespoon Vanilla Simple Syrup or Bare Honey Vanilla Spreadable Honey

 - Milk or Milk Substitute to taste